 - Choose the Sample Mode.

 You will immediately see your Tag updating at a different rate.

-As you can see, setting Tag Groups on a Tag is extremely easy.
-You can even select multiple Tags in the Tag Browser by right clicking to edit the Tags.
-This opens the Tag Editor, and simply sets the Tag Group for all the selected Tags at the same time.
+As you can see, setting Tag Groups on a Tag is easy.
+You can select multiple Tags in the Tag Browser by right clicking to edit the Tags.
+This opens the Tag Editor, and sets the Tag Group for all the selected Tags at the same time.

 Tag Group Properties

 The following table lists the properties for Tag Groups.
 Note that some properties are available only for specific modes.

 The rate of the Tag Group is based on the value of a driving Tag.
 The condition is a simple comparison between a Tag value and a number.
 If the condition is true, the Tag Group will execute at the fast rate.
 If false, it will run at the slow rate.
 There are two exceptions to this: the Any Change operator, and One-shot mode.
 Using either of these conditions will not run at a rate.
 Instead, it will be triggered by a change in the driving Tag's value.
 Keep in mind that the driving Tag can be an Expression Tag that performs complex calculations and references other Tags.
 In this way, it's possible to create robust Tag Group triggering.

 Base update rate, specified in milliseconds, at which Tags will be executed.